venugopal5501/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-Blood Bank Management System is a (DBMS) Database Management System based application using Java Programming language.

-Objective & Purpose :

-The main objective of the Blood Bank Management System is to manage the details of Blood, Donor Details, Blood Group and Blood Stock Details.
-The purpose of this project is to build an application program to reduce the manual work for managing the blood group, Donor details and Blood Stock Details.
+BLOOD BANK MANAGEMENT SYSTEM
+             Blood Bank Management System is an application to design people who are interested in donating blood get registered using this application.
+The main aim of developing this application to provide blood to the people who are in need of blood.
+The project maintaining all the information pertaining to blood donors, different blood groups available in each blood bank and help them manage in a better way.
+This application intended with simplicity and user friendly.

 Requirements :

-The project Blood Bank Management system is developed on java frame, NetBeans IDE 8.2 platform and supported by an SQL database to store blood and user specific details.
+The project Blood Bank Management system is developed in java frame, NetBeans IDE 8.2 platform and supported by an MySQL database.

 1.Login Page :
 ![login page](https://user-images.githubusercontent.com/96612997/147398272-d98f0a15-be00-4f78-92cd-6d86a229df00.png)